 Art Projects from Plants: Pressed Flower Bookmarks

 Put the flowers between paper towels or tissue paper.
-Set them on a flat surface and place a phone book, encyclopedia or other heavy book on top.
+Set them on a flat surface and place a phone book, encyclopedia, or another heavy book on top.
 The flower should be flat and dry in a few days.

 Help your child seal the dry flower between two pieces of clear shelf or adhesive paper, then cut the paper into bookmark shapes.
 Punch a hole at the top and thread a piece of yarn or a colorful ribbon through the hole.